VXLAN Configuration Module

 The VXLAN module builds ingress replication lists for all nodes with vxlan.flooding set to static.
 Each VLAN-specific ingress replication list includes the VTEP IP addresses of all other nodes in the same vxlan.domain that have a VLAN with the same vni attribute.

 All VLAN-specific ingress replication lists are merged into a node-level ingress replication list.
-Some devices support per-VLAN replication lists while others might use node-level replication list; the only difference is the amount of irrelevant traffic replicated across the VXLAN transport network.
+Some devices support per-VLAN replication lists while others might use node-level replication lists; the only difference is the amount of irrelevant traffic replicated across the VXLAN transport network.

 Changing the VXLAN VTEP Source interface/address